-- Experience in or an understanding of the health sector and/or higher education sector. - Sound knowledge of the University's policies and procedures. - Experience in coordinating events.
+- An understanding of the health sector and/or higher education sector. - Sound knowledge of the University's policies and procedures and systems (Themis, Sonia, Canvas) - Sound knowledge of clinical and medical teaching programs - Experience working with student information systems or timetabling packages. - Experience working with Zoom and/or Microsoft teams.